136MasterNR/Battles-of-Batch/README.md

   - Coming soon!

 ### Use Commands for Devs
-  - Go to the menu, and type `cmd`, then type "commands" to list all available dev cmds.
+  - Go to the menu, and type `cmd`, then type `commands` to list all available dev cmds.

 # Thanks you for choosing our projects! :shipit:
 ### Tons more infromation will be added to this readme, some time™.